ljagiello/airdash/README.md

 ### App won't open or shows security warning

-The app is signed and notarized.
 If you see a security warning:
 1. Right-click the app and select **Open**
 2. Click **Open** in the security dialog
 3. Alternatively: System Settings → Privacy & Security → Allow